lisaross/tana-beginners/memory-bank/progress.md

 - Project is in initial setup phase
 - PRD has been created and reviewed
 - Memory bank structure has been established
+- GitHub workflow process has been defined

 ## What Works
 - Project scope and goals are clearly defined
 - Target audience has been identified
 - Success metrics have been established
 - Content requirements have been outlined
+- GitHub issue tags and workflow have been documented

 ## What's Left to Build
 1. **Research Materials**